Massachusetts Law About Bankruptcy

 Chapter 13 Bankruptcy: Keep Your Property and Repay Debts Over Time, Nolo, 2012.
 Includes information on filing, drafting a plan, filling out the forms, life after bankruptcy and more.
 Library Card Required for Access.
 Requires Library Card for access.

-A Guide for the Pro Se Filer, US Bankruptcy Court, District of Mass., Feb.
-2007.
-This 76-page manual is designed for the person filing for bankruptcy without an attorney.
+A Guide for the Pro Se Filer, US Bankruptcy Court, District of Mass., June, 2014.
+This 80-page manual is designed for the person filing for bankruptcy without an attorney.
 Includes detailed descriptions of the process, records necessary, forms to file, fees, and much more.